 Revel in the opportunity to capture fascinating places and moments

 Every time you travel, you come back with pictures of beautiful places and moments, some of which may leave you spell-bound, and some leave the effect of absolute tranquillity.
 You get to capture your dream destinations, the places which looked picture-perfect in a magazine/internet.
 You capture those moments which leave you in awe.
-One of such places where you can click such pictures is Rajasthan.
+One such place where you can click such pictures is Rajasthan.
 The picturesque beauty and history of Rajasthan make it a perfect destination for travel photography.
-Wherever you travel in Rajasthan, you will be inspired by the “Lands of Kings” which is one of the best places in the entire world.
+Wherever you travel in Rajasthan, you will be inspired by the “Lands of Kings,” which is one of the best places in the entire world.
 Such is the charm of majestic Rajasthan.

 Here are a few tips to get you started with travel photography:

 Wondering how to get into travel photography?
 First things first.
 You don’t have to be obsessive about your gear.
 You can start shooting with your smartphone, regular cameras, or DSLR.
 The best lens for travel photography is what you have.
 Since there are so many types of subjects, one type of lens would not be enough.
 Instead of focusing on the subjects which your lens is suitable for is the thing to do.
 What is essential is to start.
 Many photographers prove that it is not the equipment, but the creative vision that helps one to sift the best from the rest.